franciscomg90/STOCK-ANALYSIS/README.md

 **Results of the stock performance 2017-18**

+Refactoring by definition "is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior"

 In first instance I processed the information of a single stock (DQ) in order to establish a good coding framework to work with, this allowed me to see if the final calculations were showing what I expecting of them, then building indexes and refactoring the code I applied the same calculations for the hole stocks sample in a more efficient and faster way than using the the initial code for each stock.

 ![DQ Analysis](https://github.com/franciscomg90/Stock-analysis/blob/main/DQAnalysis.PNG)